-We all have those kind of days — you know, the kind when you’re stressed out.
+We all have those kinds of days — you know, the kind when you’re stressed out.
 Those days are just part of the parenting package, and if you add homeschooling to the mix, there will more than likely be more of those kind of days.

-What’s even worse is when it’s more than a day of stress; maybe something extra going on, so things are really tough.
+What’s even worse is when it’s more than a day of stress; maybe something extra is going on, so things are really tough.

 Let’s face it; life is busy and it’s easy to live in a state of chronic stress.
 Add that one extra thing to your full load, and it’s crunch time.

 1. Don’t neglect your time alone with God.

 “Commit thy works unto the Lord, and thy thoughts shall be established.”
 Proverbs 16:3

 When you are stressed and feeling overwhelmed, your thoughts are probably very scattered, running in many directions.

 I realized that when I am in that situation, I NEED God’s help, wisdom, and strength!

 It’s so common during extra busy times to neglect THE most important thing – spending time with God.
 We think we don’t have time for that because we are so busy when our thinking really should be “I’ve got SO much to do that I HAVE to take time to pray!”